jpegleg/woodchucker/README.md

 Or to hog the file system very quickly:

 ```
-woodchucker 9999999999999 0 | xxd -r -p > woodchucker.dat
+woodchucker 9999999999999999999 > woodchucker.dat
 ```
 Executing the raw chaos like that is a chaos test we can unleash on systems to see how they handle it!
+Chaos tests might include actions like these, such as filling up disks and spewing binary into the logging storage system or authentication system.